aimclub/FEDOT/docs/source/basics/data_preprocessing.rst

 Main ideas about preprocessing
 --------

-There are two steps of preprocessing in FEDOT: on API and fit levels:
+There are two steps of preprocessing in FEDOT: on API and fit levels.

 - Preprocessing on API level
     On this level FEDOT determines what type of data was passed to the input and selects a strategy for